knowler/knowler.dev/garden/investigating-the-passion-translation-of-the-bible.md

 ---
 # {{title}}

 Over the last few years, I’ve heard a fair bit of buzz about _the Passion Translation_ of the Bible.
 There have been varying opinions about _TPT_.
 I have friends who love it and I have other friends who speak of it as if it should be burned.
 I figure I ought to investigate it myself.
 I’ll present my findings here.
-For now this is mostly point form and there are some questions I have throughout (some could seem obvious — I’m just being methodical).
+For now this is mostly point form and there are some questions I have throughout (some could seem obvious — I’m just being meticulous).

 * _The Passion Translation_ is a new English translation of the Bible.
   * Is it a translation or a paraphrase?
 The title seems to indicate the former.